Microsoft Has Never Made a Profit From Xbox Hardware

 More Articles

-Both Sony and Microsoft have used the razor and blades business model quite alot, and Nintendo has has well in the past, though not on Switch, which is actually sold for a profit.
+Both Sony and Microsoft have used the razor and blades business model quite alot, and Nintendo has as well in the past, though not on Switch, which is actually sold for a profit.

 Printers and ink have the same business model.